bhill010/userProjectList/README.md

 If you would like to test this out, please download the files and run "npm install" to download the necessary modules.
 Next, run "npm run dev" to start the server.

+Please note that your instance will not include a congif/keys file for the MongoDB access password.
+Please let me know if you need assistance with that.

 Thank you for reading!